 Among the most commonly abused prescription drugs are opioids and benzodiazepines.
 Opioids, which are typically prescribed to treat pain, include morphine, fentanyl, oxycodone (the active ingredient in OxyContin) and hydrocodone (Vicodin).
 Benzodiazepines, which are often prescribed to individuals who have been suffering from anxiety, include alprazolam (Xanax), lorazepam (Ativan), and diazepam (Valium).
 People who abuse and become addicted to these prescription drugs may experience a range of physical and psychological damage, and may find it exceedingly difficult to end their dependence without getting professional help.

-At Crestwyn Behavioral Health, we understand the many ways that prescription drug abuse and addiction can impact a person’s life, and we are also well aware of the many obstacles that can prevent a person from overcoming the urge to abuse these dangerous substances.
-At our center, experienced treatment professionals provide personalized treatment services that have proved to be effective at helping adolescents and adults end their abuse of prescription drugs and make the lifestyle changes that will support their successful pursuit of long-term recovery.
+At Crestwyn Behavioral Health in Memphis, Tennessee, we understand the many ways that prescription drug abuse and addiction can impact a person’s life, and we are also well aware of the many obstacles that can prevent a person from overcoming the urge to abuse these dangerous substances.
+At our center, experienced treatment professionals provide personalized rehab services that have proved to be effective at helping adolescents and adults end their abuse of prescription drugs and make the lifestyle changes that will support their successful pursuit of long-term recovery.

 Helping a Loved One or Family Member Get Treatment

 If you suspect that someone you care about has been abusing or has become dependent upon a prescription drug, you are right to be concerned.
 Prescription drug abuse can expose a person to grievous harm, and a person who engages in such behavior may be in dire need of professional treatment.
 You can play an important role in getting your loved one the help that he or she needs.
 Please consider the following: